We believe that music makes the world a better place

-Our passion for music is infectious and is born out of a commitment to the many and varied benefits music regularly brings to all members of our community and the community as a whole.
-We understand how music is an essential part of a vibrant community and why it deserves to be elevated and recognised for its demonstrated developmental value and ability to bring people together in a positive way.
+Our passion for music is born out of a commitment to the many benefits music brings to all members of our community and the community as a whole.
+We understand music is an essential part of a vibrant community and why it deserves to be elevated and recognised for its social and emotional value and ability to bring people together in a positive way.

 We want to inspire such passion in others, passion that stays with them for the rest of their life.
 We want parents to sing and enjoy it, children to be playing and striving to improve, talent to be recognised and nurtured, audiences moved, teachers committed, schools engaged and music created.